Ukraine war: More than 60% of Putin's war chest frozen, Truss says

 Ukrainian President Volodymyr Zelensky has warned he believes the worst atrocities committed by Russian forces are yet to be discovered, but Russia has denied killing civilians - claiming, without evidence, that Ukraine has staged such scenes.

-Ms Truss, who was speaking after talks with her Polish counterpart Zbigniew Rau, said the UK was urging G7 countries to go further in their sanctions ahead of G7 and Nato meetings this week.
+Ms Truss, who spoke after talks with her Polish counterpart Zbigniew Rau, urged G7 countries to go further in their sanctions ahead of G7 and Nato meetings this week.

-Measures she called for include banning Russian ships from their ports, cracking down on Russian banks, going after industries "filling Putin's war chest" such as the gold trade, and agreeing a timetable to eliminate imports of Russian oil and gas.
+Measures she is calling for include banning Russian ships from their ports, cracking down on Russian banks, going after industries "filling Putin's war chest" such as the gold trade, and agreeing a timetable to eliminate imports of Russian oil and gas.

-Ms Truss said the only way to end the war was for Russian President Mr Putin to lose in Ukraine and said it was urgent to step up sanctions, as well as giving weapons to Ukraine to defend itself.
+Ms Truss said the only way to end the war is for Russian President Mr Putin to lose in Ukraine and will stress the urgency of stepping up sanctions, as well as giving weapons to Ukraine to defend itself.

 "Although Russian troops have been defeated in their initial assault on Kyiv, there has been no change in their intent and ambition," she said.